SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Java and C# call recoverable errors exceptions and unrecoverable errors errors.
 It can make sense to catch recoverable errors, but it is generally impossible to catch unrecoverable errors

+<h3>types

+Errors can on one level be divided into {{c1::syntax}}, {{c2::static semantic,}} and {{c3::logic errors}}.

+A syntax error is an expression which violates the syntax of the language (will be detected during syntax analysis) forgetting a parenthesis
+A static semantic error is an expression which is syntactically correct but semantically meaningless. (will be detected during semantic analysis)
+3/"kawaisa"
+A logic error is an error where the program runs without problems, but produces an unintended result. (will only be detected on running the program, generally)

+Based on when they occur, we separate compile-time and runtime errors

 <h3>Error handling</h3>

 <h4>Throwing errors</h4>